twilio/starter-dotnet-core/README.md

 # Welcome to the .NET Guild!

 As members of the .NET guild, you will be working through the challenges of TwilioQuest using the C# programming language.
-This project is pre-configured to do some interesting Twilio stuff using C# and the [Asp .Net Core](https://docs.microsoft.com/en-us/aspnet/core/) web framework.
+This project is pre-configured to do some interesting Twilio stuff using C# and the [ASP.NNET Core](https://docs.microsoft.com/en-us/aspnet/core/) web framework.

 ## Setting Up

-We assume that before you begin, you will have [.Net Core](https://dotnet.microsoft.com/download) installed on your system and available at the command line.
+We assume that before you begin, you will have [.NET Core](https://dotnet.microsoft.com/download) installed on your system and available at the command line.

-At the time of writing - the following .Net Core framework version is required:
+At the time of writing - the following .NET Core framework version is required:
     - 3.1.x

 Before you can run this project, you will need to set three system environment variables.
 These are: